CodeScop/Oge-Mai-Field-Guide/waterquestssummary.md

 - **Location:** Available in Luciola Forest
 - **Unlocked by:** Hunt Trail: HuntS2 Stumbling Upon Sheep
+- **Type:** Collection
+- **Requirements:** Deliver 50 Swamp Moss
+- **Rewards:** 15 Hunter Tokens
+- **Recommendations:** Swamp Moss is available in the deeper parts of Raina, if you have trouble finding it.
+And while I wouldn't belabor myself to fill this up, it's a nice use for the Swamp Moss one tends to accumulate in Raina.

 ### White Coat - Gansu